 Create a 2,000-character comprehensive summary that covers your business expertise, goals and awards.
 As a small business owner, use real-life business experiences and success stories that explain how your small business and you have grown over the years.

-2. Use LinkedIn Pulse: Look to LinkedIn Pulse to enable your content to be viewed by people across all specialisations and fields.
+Look to LinkedIn Pulse to enable your content to be viewed by people across all specializations and fields.
 This creates a unique opportunity for your small business to engage with larger audiences.
 By describing your business and its key responsibilities, you can attract aspirants who are looking for jobs and opportunities at your small business.

 This will enable you to portray yourself as an industry thought leader and allow you to contribute professionally as you share your views on topics and discussions of interest.
 Your LinkedIn profile will now improve in terms of visibility.

 Candidates that share your views and those that are aspiring job seekers will reach out to your small business and you can respond accordingly.
-By following recruiters and employees in organisations in your field, you can stay up-to-date with changes in your industry and connect with them through InMail or messaging.
+By following recruiters and employees in organizations in your field, you can stay up-to-date with changes in your industry and connect with them through InMail or messaging.

-Ask your colleagues, friends, clients and well-wishers to review and recommend your skill sets and your small business.
+Ask your colleagues, friends, clients, and well-wishers to review and recommend your skill sets and your small business.
 Based on your experience and reputation in the industry, you can request your connections to write a recommendation or endorse your skills.
 This can be achieved by adding relevant skills to your profile and optimizing them accordingly.